-Sports Illustrated Swimsuit issue moves to May publication
+Sports Illustrated swimsuit issue moves to May publication

 NEW YORK (AP) — The upcoming Sports Illustrated Swimsuit Issue is moving its publication date, pushing it from the chill of February to warmer May, closer to bikini-weather.

 Editor of the issue MJ Day tells The Associated Press the shift makes more sense for greater impact.
-She says that “It’s always hard to think about buying a swimsuit when its 18 degrees out.”
+“This is where it works, this is where it’s great,” she said.
+“It’s always hard to think about buying a swimsuit when it’s 18 degrees out.”

-Day says May is the time when many readers start to think about beaches and pools.
-The switch also unlocks other warmer locations in the world for the models and photographers.
+Day, who spoke by phone from a warm but undisclosed spot where some of the upcoming swimsuit issue will be photographed, said May is the time when many readers start to think about beaches and pools.

+The switch also unlocks other locations in the world for the models and photographers, who usually need to have wrapped up photographing eight weeks before the issue goes to print.

 Most Read Entertainment Stories